 Made in collaboration with Old Kent Road Mosque community, Jamaat comprised of two simultaneous moving floor projections, one in the main prayer hall and one in the female prayer room.
+At the end of the residency there was a socially distanced site performance and a virtual screening as part of Visit My Mosque 2020, organised by the Muslim Council of Britain.

 Located in a renovated former pub in Southwark, the Nigerian Muslim association informally started in the early 1960s with a transient community of Nigerians coming to London to study.
 Initially staying only for short periods of time, it was not until the 1980s when a more permanent community started to develop.
 It took a further 10 years before the association in 1993 acquired their first place of worship and another 5 years after that before the abandoned pub was established as Old Kent Road Mosque.